How to Build a Business App Like Indeed Job Search?

 11. Use “Google Cloud Talent Solution” for job matching

-Apps like Indeed use AI to enable job matching.
+A business app like Indeed should use AI to enable job matching.
 I recommend you use “Google Cloud Talent Solution” (CTS) to implement this in your app.
 Note the following:

 - CTS will help companies using your app to increase the quality of their hires.
 CTS uses “Machine Learning” (ML), therefore, job matching will improve over time.
 Companies will decrease their hire in times for new staff.